InfraBlockchain/infrablockchain-antelope/Docker/README.md

 # Run in docker

-Simple and fast setup of YOSEMITE on Docker is also available.
+Simple and fast setup of InfraBlockchain on Docker is also available.

 ## Install Dependencies